-Stay entertained at home with these great multiplayer games on Mac
+Best Multiplayer Games for Mac 2021

 World of Warcraft

 World of Warcraft is one of the most popular MMORPGs out there.
-Start a trial and escape reality.
+Start a trial and escape reality while playing as a character of your choosing in a fantasy world.

 Diablo 3: Eternal Collection